drduh/YubiKey-Guide/README.md

 1. To switch between multiple identities on different YubiKeys, unplug the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill gpg-agent ; pkill ssh-agent ; pkill pinentry ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`

-1. To use YubiKey on multiple computers, import the corresponding public keys on them.
+1. To use YubiKey on multiple computers, import the corresponding public keys.
 Confirm see YubiKey is visible with `gpg --card-status`, then trust the imported public keys ultimately. `gpg --list-secret-keys` will show the correct and trusted key.

 # Troubleshooting